prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 GAM setup:
 1. Leave the original order and ad units as is.
 They are not relevant for the rendering approach but they will serve ads for released applications.
-2. Create new GAM ad unit.
+2. Create a new GAM ad unit.
-3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.
+3. Setup a new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

 Integration:
 1. Replace the `RewardedAd` with `RewardedAdUnit`.
-2. Implement the interface `RewardedAdUnitListener`.
+2. Implement the interface for `RewardedAdUnitListener`.
-3. Remove original `RewardedVideoAdUnit`.
+3. Remove the original `RewardedVideoAdUnit`.
 4. Follow the instructions to integrate [Rewarded API](#rewarded-api).